 Refresh Does Not Update After Changes

 For expedience sake the browser does not always go back to the server and shows you what is in its cache.
-To force the browser refresh to go back to the server, hold down the shift key while clicking on the refresh icon.
+To force a browser refresh so it looks for the files on the server, hold down the shift key while clicking on the refresh icon.

 Target A New Blank Window or Browser Tab